Liborio Bellomo

-Liborio Salvatore Bellomo (born January 8, 1957) is an American mobster and boss of the Genovese crime family.
-He served in the 116th Street Crew of Saverio "Sammy Black" Santora and was initiated in 1977.
-His father was a soldier and close to Anthony "Fat Tony" Salerno.
-In 1990, Kenneth McCabe, then-organized crime investigator for the United States attorney's office in Manhattan, identified Bellomo as "acting boss" of the crime family following the indictment of Vincent Gigante in the "Windows Case".
-In June 1996, Bellomo was indicted on charges of extortion, labor racketeering and for ordering the deaths of Ralph DeSimone in 1991 and Antonio DiLorenzo in 1988; DeSimone was found shot 5 times in the trunk of his car at LaGuardia Airport and DiLorenzo was shot and killed in the backyard of his home.
-Since around 2016, Bellomo was recognised, most likely, to be official boss of the Genovese family.

-Family
+Liborio Salvatore “Barney” Bellomo (born January 8, 1957) is an American mobster and boss of the Genovese crime family of New York City.
+Bellomo was a member of the 116th Street Crew of Saverio "Sammy Black" Santora.

+Early life

 Bellomo is the son of Salvatore Bellomo.
 He is the double cousin of Genovese associate Liborio Thomas Bellomo; their fathers are brothers and their mothers are sisters.
 This has led law enforcement to confuse their identities on several occasions.
 In 1997, Liborio Thomas Bellomo swore in an affidavit that he was guilty of federal charges instead of Bellomo.

-Bellomo has three sons and one daughter.
+Salvatore Bellomo was a soldier and close to Anthony "Fat Tony" Salerno.
+Bellomo was initiated in 1977.

 Acting boss and indictment

-In 1990, after Vincent Gigante's indictment in the Windows Case, Bellomo was appointed acting boss of the Genovese family.
+In 1990, Kenneth McCabe, then-organized crime investigator for the United States attorney's office in Manhattan, identified Bellomo as "acting boss" of the crime family following the indictment of Vincent Gigante in the "Windows Case".
 On June 11, 1996, Bellomo was indicted on Racketeer Influenced and Corrupt Organizations Act (RICO) charges, including the murders of mobster Ralph DeSimone and Antonio DiLorenzo, extortion, and labor racketeering.
 DiLorenzo was found shot to death in the backyard of his home in West New York, New Jersey.
 DeSimone was found in the trunk of his car at LaGuardia Airport in Queens, shot five times.
-Both DeSimone and DiLorenzo were murdered because the Genovese leadership thought they were government informants.
+Both DeSimone and DiLorenzo were allegedly murdered because the Genovese leadership thought they were government informants.

 Bellomo's lawyers stated that their client passed two polygraph tests in which he denied killing anyone.
 FBI agents shaved Bellomo's head, looking for evidence that Bellomo had used lithium to beat the polygraph machines.

 In February 1997, prosecutors dropped the DeSimone and DiLorenzo murder charges and offered Bellomo a chance to plead guilty to extorting payoffs from a construction union and a garbage hauling company.
 Bellomo accepted the deal and was sentenced to 10 years in prison.